o1-labs/mina-lightnet-docker/DockerHub.md

 - This Docker image exposes port `8080` that is served by the NGINX reverse proxy with proper cross-origin resource sharing (CORS) management and passes requests to an available Mina Daemon GraphQL endpoint.
 - To ensure that the SnarkyJS zkApps applications work without additional environment configuration, you must use an endpoint like `http://localhost:8080/graphql` to communicate with the Mina GraphQL endpoint.

 By default, containers run the [Mina Archive Node](https://docs.minaprotocol.com/node-operators/archive-node) along with the PostgreSQL RDBMS that stores the blockchain data.
-The Mina archive node is a regular mina daemon that is connected to a running archive process.

   - To prevent the Mina Archive Node and RDBMS from running in the container, set the `RUN_ARCHIVE_NODE` environment variable to `false`.